nicolaus-huang/Deep_MVS_Tutorial/README.md

 sh custom_para.sh
 ```

-If anything goes wrong, check the packages or rise up a issue, we will be happy to answer your questions.
+If anything goes wrong, check the packages or rise a new issue, we will be happy to answer your questions.